carbon-language/carbon-lang/toolchain/docs/adding_features.md

     -   [`sem_ir/inst_kind.h`](/toolchain/sem_ir/inst_kind.h) documents the
         different options when defining a new instruction, as well as their defaults, see `InstKind::DefinitionInfo`.
-    -   Instructions If an instruction doesn't have a `type_id`, it won't produce a value, and so won't be given a label when formatted, and can't be the argument of another instruction.
     -   If an instruction always produces a type:

         -   set `.is_type = InstIsType::Always` in its `Kind` definition;